What is an ADR?

 Where ADRs live

 Most teams keep ADRs in git next to the code they affect, often under a path like docs/adr/.
 Numbering (ADR-0001, …) keeps merge order and cross-references unambiguous.
 Some teams add a team or service prefix; pick one convention and document it in your contributing guide.
+The set of those files, plus an index, is an architecture decision log; a single file is the ADR document for that decision.

 Next steps

-- Format-specific templates (Nygard, MADR, Y-Statement, ISO 42010–inspired)
+- Format-specific templates (Nygard, MADR, Y-Statement, Outcome-First, ISO 42010 Companion)

 - Generator with